chri55/rad-robot-beta/_posts/2018-04-26-your-filename.md

 ![Discord_Red_Blue.png]({{site.baseurl}}/_posts/Discord_Red_Blue.png)
 ****_This is bold, italic text, using the bold, italic buttons._****

-> Mario 64 is the best!
+> Mario 64 is the best! -Lee <
--Lee

--
+Test